WayScience/CytoSnake/docs/tutorial.rst

 workflow's documentation provides information about the configuration files involved within the workflow.

-Below are the two currently aviaible workflows and the config files it access in order to condcut its processes.
+Below are the two currently available workflows and the config files it access in order to conduct its processes.

 **cp_process workflow docs**
 ----------------------------